 By issuing the organisation certificate, the certification authority also approves the application for certificate.

-The Population Register Centre will prepare a separate certification practice state- ment for each certificate type that it has issued.
-The certification practice state- ment refers to the certificate policy document, which serves as a more general set of rules and guidelines describing the certificate type and that is common to all organisation certificates, irrespective of the technical instrument in which the cer- tificate is placed.
+The Population Register Centre will prepare a separate certification practice statement for each certificate type that it has issued.
+The certification practice statement refers to the certificate policy document, which serves as a more general set of rules and guidelines describing the certificate type and that is common to all organisation certificates, irrespective of the technical instrument in which the certificate is placed.

 The Population Register Centre publishes a certificate policy and a certification practice statement for the certificates that it has issued.
 The certificate policy contains a description of the procedures, terms and conditions, allocation of responsibilities and other matters related to the use of the certificate.
 The certification practice statement describes in more detail how the certificate policy is applied on different technical platforms.

-The certificate policy and the certification practice statement are available at www.fineid.fi .
-2.8 Privacy protection The certification authority and the registration authority observe the good data handling practice and data protection provisions when handling the personal data of the certificate holders.
+The certificate policy and the certification practice statement are available at www.fineid.fi.

+2.8 Privacy protection

+The certification authority and the registration authority observe the good data handling practice and data protection provisions when handling the personal data of the certificate holders.
 Special attention is paid to the handling of personal data, and the Population Register Centre has published a specific set of procedures for the provision of certificate services in accordance with the Personal Data Act.

-2.9 Compensation policy The Population Register Centre's liability for damages related to the production of certificate services is determined according to the service agreement concluded with the certificate applicant.
-The Population Register Centre is bound by the cerwith the certificate applicant.
+2.9 Compensation policy

+The Population Register Centre's liability for damages related to the production of certificate services is determined according to the service agreement concluded with the certificate applicant.
 The Population Register Centre is bound by the certification authority's liability for damages conformant to the Act on Strong Electronic Identification and Electronic Signatures and the Act on Electronic Services and Communication in the Public Sector.
 Where applicable, the Tort Liability Act (412/1974) also applies.